-Crest vs. Colgate - Which of these brand makes the best multi-care toothpaste? -
+Crest vs. Colgate – Which of these brands makes the best multi-care toothpaste?

-With all of the toothpaste options you have available, trying to figure out which one makes the best choice may seem like a daunting task.
+With all the toothpaste options available, trying to figure out which one makes the best choice for you or your family may seem like a daunting task.

-But with just a little bit of information (about ingredients and effectiveness), you'll soon find that some of the multi-care products (like Crest Pro Health or Colgate Total) make the easy right choice for most people.
+But with just a little information about ingredients and their effectiveness, you’ll soon find out that some of the multi-care toothpaste products, like Crest Pro Health or Colgate Total, make the easy right choice for most people and their situation.